AppEsteem/Samples/registerapplication.md

  Registering an application with AppEsteem allows us to inform you and others with information related to your application.

 1. There are two ways to start the application registration.
-If this is your first application click the “Register an App” button on the portal home page.
+If this is your first application click the **Register an App** button on the portal home page.

     ![AppEsteem Portal Home page](./media/registerApplication_1.png)